Flipped classroom: Limitations and criticisms

+Student ability

 For students, there exists a 'digital divide'.
 Not all families are from the same socio-economic background, and thus access to computers or video-viewing technology outside of the school environment is not possible for all students.
 This model of instruction may put undue pressure on some families as they attempt to gain access to videos outside of school hours.

 Additionally, some students may struggle due to their developing personal responsibility.
 In a self-directed, home learning environment students who are not at the developmental stage required to keep on-task with independent learning may fall rapidly behind their peers.

+Screen time

-Others argue that the flipped classroom leads to increased computer time in an era where adolescents already spend too much time in front of computer screens.
+Other educators, such as Lisa Nielsen, argue that the flipped classroom leads to increased screen time in an era where adolescents already spend too much time in front of computer screens.
 Inverted models that rely on computerized videos do contribute to this challenge, particularly if videos are long.

+Passive learning

-Additionally, flipped classrooms that rely on videos to deliver instruction suffer some of the same challenges as traditional classrooms.
-Students may not learn best by listening to a lecture, and watching instructional videos at home is still representative of a more traditional form of teaching.
-Critics argue a constructivist approach would be more beneficial.
+Flipped classrooms that rely on videos to deliver instruction suffer some of the same challenges as direct instruction.
+Students may not learn best by listening to a lecture, and watching instructional videos at home is still representative of passive learning.

+Homework compliance

+Flipped learning requires students to watch videos or explore other course content before class.
+It can be a challenge to ensure that students are actually watching the pre-class videos.
+Students skipping the pre-class videos and coming unprepared to class have a negative effect on in-classroom activities.
+Strategies such limiting videos to 6 minutes and pre-class activities to 20 minutes help students stay engaged and feel less overwhelmed.
+Teachers have also used strategies of including a learning management system or designing follow up quizzes to video content to encourage student engagement.

+Increased preparation

 Teachers may find challenges with this model as well.
-Increased preparation time is initially likely needed, as creating high quality videos requires teachers to contribute significant time and effort outside of regular teaching responsibilities.
+Increased preparation time is initially likely- needed, as creating high quality videos requires teachers to contribute significant time and effort outside of regular teaching responsibilities.
 Additional funding may also be required to procure training for teachers to navigate computer technologies involved in the successful implementation of the inverted model.

+Variability

 The potential performance increase from flipped classrooms varies greatly on classroom by classroom basis.
 The potential benefits may be affected by the method of conducting the classroom and the level of intensity of the course.
 Currently, the amount of research available is not enough to create rigorous practical guidelines for all teachers to use.
 Therefore, some teachers may conduct the flipped classroom more effectively than others.
 In addition, the level of intensity of the course may also play a crucial role in the efficacy of the flipped model.
 Researchers often witness a more defined performance increase in K-12 education as opposed to college or graduate education.
 In foreign language education, flipped classrooms seem less effective for students with lower proficiency in the target language.